-The Group's businesses utilise a number of Working with our IT specialists, we tested the control interdependent IT systems to process and record a environment for key IT applications (systems) used in high volume of transactions.
-Controls for access processing significant transactions and recording balances and changes to IT systems are critical to the in the general ledger.
-We also tested automated controls recording of financial information and the embedded within these systems. preparation of a financial report which provides a Our procedures included: true and fair view of the Group's financial position and performance. • evaluating and testing the design and operating
+The Group's businesses utilise a number of interdependent IT systems to process and record a high volume of transactions.
+Controls for access and changes to IT systems are critical to the recording of financial information and the preparation of a financial report which provides a true and fair view of the Group's financial position and performance.